Tips for Writing in North American Colleges: Revision

 The second sentence is much clearer as to who the “doer” of the action is.

 - Check the required citation format and adhere to it.
-Using the correct documentation style is a crucial element in building credibility of any writing—it tells the readers that the writer knows the protocols of the community that they are writing in, and it can facilitates further research if necessary.
+Using the correct documentation style is a crucial element in building credibility of any writing—it tells the readers that the writer knows the protocols of the community that they are writing in, and it can facilitate further research if necessary.
 The most common documentation styles used in the North American academic context are MLA style for humanities, and APA for social sciences.
 The OWL has easy-to-navigate resources on both; the links are provided below.